GuySartorelli/jenkins-init-files/README.md

-_important note: The paths used in these scripts assume a redhat installation_
+_important note: The paths and some of the strings used in these scripts assume a redhat installation_

 This is a set of useful scripts for setting up a Jenkins installation on AWS and migrating some level of configuration from an existing server.